briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

         or complicity described in subsection (a)(2)C. of this section has been, is being, or is about to be committed.

-2. _(b)_ Whoever violates this section is guilty of failure to disclose one’s personal information, a misdemeanor of the fourth degree.
+2. _(b)_ Whoever violates this section is guilty of failure to disclose one's personal information, a misdemeanor of the fourth degree.

-3. _(c)_ Nothing in this section requires a person to answer any questions beyond that person’s name, address, or date of birth.
-Nothing in this section authorizes a law enforcement officer to arrest a person for not providing any information beyond that person’s name, address, or date of birth or for refusing to describe the offense observed.
+3. _(c)_ Nothing in this section requires a person to answer any questions beyond that person's name, address, or date of birth.
+Nothing in this section authorizes a law enforcement officer to arrest a person for not providing any information beyond that person's name, address, or date of birth or for refusing to describe the offense observed.

-4. _(d)_ It is not a violation of this section to refuse to answer a question that would reveal a person’s age or date of birth if age is an element of the crime that the person is suspected of committing.
+4. _(d)_ It is not a violation of this section to refuse to answer a question that would reveal a person's age or date of birth if age is an element of the crime that the person is suspected of committing.
 (ORC 2921.29)

 ## 525.99   Penalty

-(Editor’s note: See Section 501.99 for penalties applicable to any misdemeanor classification.)
+(Editor's note: See Section 501.99 for penalties applicable to any misdemeanor classification.)